Guerbet-AI/wsp-contrastive/README.md

 - Column `class`: radiological class or histological class depending on the type of task (pretraining or classification).
 - Column `label`: histological class (if available).

 We provide the dataframe for the public TGCA-LIHC dataset that we used in our paper for evaluation ($\mathcal{D_{histo}}^2$) in the `dataframe_lihc.csv` file.
+The patients here have a histological confirmation through the Ishak score.
-The CT-scans of $\mathcal{D_{histo}}^2$, already pre-processed, are available for downloading [at this address](https://zenodo.org/record/8199165).
-All the scans come originally from The Cancer Genome Atlas, and we select the scans having an histological cirrhosis annotation, in portal venous phase.
+The portal venous phse CT-scans of $\mathcal{D_{histo}}^2$, already pre-processed, are available for downloading [at this address](https://zenodo.org/record/8199165).
+A larger number of images is available there, even the patients without histological annotation.
+In the dataframe provided in this repo, you will however be able to match exactly the patients that have an annotation, in the `subject` column of `dataframe_lihc.csv` file.

 ## Launching the codes